Ph.D., English Language and Literature, Yale University

 B.A., English Major, summa cum laude, Yale University

 I study the cultural history of poetry, its long past and its future.
-I am interested in the ways in which the poet’s life has been imagined and lived.
+I am interested in how the poet’s life has been imagined and lived.
 I’m concerned with literary biography and literary theory (enemies, in most people’s minds).
 I am an archival scholar and a close reader.
-I edit texts.
-I pore over letters and diaries.
+I edit texts, and I read letters and diaries.
 I look at the poem on the page (or screen) and listen to it in the ear (which involves acoustics, but also what Robert Frost called “the imagining ear”).
 My subject is poetics, of all kinds.
 I agree with Emily Dickinson: “If I feel physically as if the top of my head were taken off, I know that is poetry.”

 While writing James Merrill, I edited two volumes for the Library of America—The Collected Poems of May Swenson (2013), the first collected edition of Swenson’s work, and Hart Crane: Complete Poetry and Selected Letters (2006).
-My first book, Hart Crane and Allen Tate: Janus-Faced Modernism, published by Princeton University Press in 1993, was named a “Breakthrough Break in Modernism” by Lingua Franca.
-In a sequel to it, using correspondence collected by Brom Weber, Crane’s first editor, I introduced, selected, and edited an enlarged and authoritative collection of Crane’s letters called O My Land, My Friends: The Selected Letters of Hart Crane (Four Walls Eight Windows, 1997).
+My work on Crane began with Hart Crane and Allen Tate: Janus-Faced Modernism, published by Princeton University Press in 1993.
+That book was reviewed in the TLS, made the topic of a review-essay in Modernism/modernity, and named a “Breakthrough Break in Modernism” by Lingua Franca.
+In a sequel to it, using correspondence collected by Brom Weber, Crane’s first editor, I introduced, chose, and edited a collection of Crane’s letters called O My Land, My Friends: The Selected Letters of Hart Crane (Four Walls Eight Windows, 1997).
 That book was reviewed in the Boston Globe, London Review of Books, Nation, and New York Review of Books.

 Plath at War in Eye Rhymes: Sylvia Plath’s Art of the Visual (2007)